Sequoia/sequoia.github.com/_content/posts/goodbye-comments.md

 It's not unlike the joke about the traveller trying to smuggle coffee into Haifa without paying the required duties.
 The customs official looks in his sacks and asks him what it is he's carrying.
 "Birdseed," the traveller replies.
 "Since when do birds eat coffee?" asks the incredulous customs officer.

-Whereup the traveller replies with a shrug "they'll eat if they want; if they don't, they won't."
+Whereup the traveller replies with a shrug "they'll eat if they want; if they don't want to, they won't."

 It's in a similar spirit that I publish my posts.